Analysis | What Happens Next in Brexit?

 3. Why the delay and what does it mean?

 On April 10, EU leaders granted May a second Brexit extension to Oct.
 31, though the U.K. could leave the bloc earlier if Parliament agrees on a deal.
 The government says it still aims to exit the EU in the summer.
-The postponement means Britain will participate in elections for the European Parliament -- three months after it was supposed to be out of the bloc.
+The postponement means Britain will participate in elections for the European Parliament -- three years after it voted to leave the bloc.
 May’s Conservative Party is bracing for a drubbing at the hands of the new Brexit Party, founded by veteran anti-EU campaigner Nigel Farage.
 May seems to be hoping that a poor result for her party will encourage Tory members of Parliament to get behind her deal and put an end to the delay that has left voters exasperated.
-It’s not looking like a very safe bet.
+It’s unlikely to work.

 4. Can the whole thing be called off?

 Yes, and the delay could make that more likely.
 But there are still major obstacles.
 At least for now, there isn’t a majority in Parliament behind proposals to hold a second referendum.
 Jeremy Corbyn, leader of the opposition Labour Party, has come out in favor of another plebiscite, but with reservations.
-May is adamant that a re-vote would undermine faith in democracy and rip the country apart.
+May is adamant that a re-vote would undermine faith in democracy and rip the country apart; she’s offering a vote on a second referendum only to win cross-party support for her deal.
 In any case, it’s not clear what the result would be: Polls indicate that support among voters is now more in favor of remaining in the EU than leaving, but that’s what surveys showed last time, too.
 Leave ended up carrying the 2016 referendum with 52 percent of the vote.
 The U.K. does have the legal right to cancel the divorce, by revoking the so-called Article 50 notification that triggered the exit process.

 The Plan to Avert Banking Chaos in a No-Deal : QuickTake